Woltemade Decoration for Bravery, Silver

 The Woltemade Decoration for Bravery, Silver is the lesser of two classes of a South African civil decoration for acts of bravery.
-It replaced the King's Medal for Bravery, Silver and Queen's Medal for Bravery, Silver, the award of which was discontinued in South Africa in 1961.
+It replaced the King's Medal for Bravery, Silver and the Queen's Medal for Bravery, Silver, the award of which was discontinued in South Africa in 1961.

 Institution

 The Woltemade Decoration for Bravery, Silver was instituted by the Republic of South Africa in 1970, by Warrant of 20 May 1970, published in Government Gazette no. 2718 dated 29 May 1970.
-The Warrant was amended twice, on 11 November 1971 and 30 May 1973, to expand the eligibility for award.
+The Warrant was amended twice, on 11 November 1971 and 30 May 1973, to expand the eligibility for the award.

 It is the lesser of two classes of South Africa's highest civilian decoration for bravery and it replaced and ranked on par with the King's and Queen's Medals for Bravery, Silver, the award of which was discontinued upon the establishment of the Republic of South Africa on 31 May 1961.

 The decoration was named in memory of Wolraad Woltemade, an elderly servant of the Dutch East India Company, who gave his life while rescuing shipwrecked sailors in Table Bay on 1 June 1773.
 The ship De Jonge Thomas broke anchor in a gale force Northwestern and was driven ashore in the Salt River Mouth.
 Woltemade rode his horse into the sea seven times and brought surviving sailors ashore each time, but on the eighth excursion Woltemade and his exhausted horse were overladen by panic-stricken sailors and drowned.